SoftboxLab/brackets-command-runner/README.md

 **key:** Hotkey that will perform a quick access to command.

+**splitChar:** Specify the char that will separate arguments of command.
+Default value is ':'.

 **opts:** Optional attributes that configure some options of execution enviroment.

 **opts.defaultPath:** Directory path where command will executed.

 **opts.hiddenConsole:** True indicates that output panel will not open after command execution.